 Sakkou is the hairstyle which was popular among young wives in the west part of Japan in the late Edo period.
-In Geisha world, a maiko who is becoming a geiko in a week or so have this hairstyle to greet clients, customers for Eri-kae (the stage a maiko becomes a geiko).
+In the Geisha world, a maiko who is becoming a geiko in a week or so have this hairstyle to greet clients, customers for Eri-kae (the stage a maiko becomes a geiko).

 This is the last hairstyle which is decorated with one’s own hair.
 In some Hanamachi, the ceremony of cutting off one’s topknot is held for a Maiko on the last day of being Maiko in a banquet room.

-This kind of chignon hairstyle called “Shimada” was developed back in the 17th century among most established geisha at the time.
+This kind of chignon hairstyle called “Shimada” was developed back in the 17th century among the most established geisha at the time.